-"This is said to be the closest to the rangoon served at a certain asian food chain.
-The rangoon can also be fried in oil." — LunarCrystal
+"This is said to be the closest to the rangoon served at a certain Asian food chain.
+The rangoon can also be deep-fried instead of baked."

 Watch video tips and tricks